Preparing for employment

 How long is my Medicare provider number valid?

-It is your responsibility to monitor when your Medicare provider number is due to expire; the RACGP will not issue reminders.
+It is your responsibility to monitor when your Medicare provider number is due to expire; neither Medicare nor the RACGP will issue reminders.

 Complete an orientation to the training site